andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 Now when you refresh the library client in the browser you should be redirected again to the login page of keycloak.

+## Folder Contents

+In the lab 2 folder you find 2 applications:

+* __library-client-initial__: This is the client application we will use as starting point for this lab
+* __library-client-complete__: This client application is the completed OAuth 2.0/OIDC client reference for this lab

-## Lab 2 Tutorial
+## Start the Lab

 Now, let's start with lab 2.
 Here we will implement the required additions to get an OAuth2/OIDC compliant client that calls the resource server we have implemented in lab 1.

-### Lab 2 Contents

-In the lab 2 folder you find 2 applications:

-* __library-client-initial__: This is the client application we will use as starting point for this lab
-* __library-client-complete__: This client application is the completed OAuth 2.0/OIDC client for this lab

-### Implement the Client

-#### Explore the initial application
+### Explore the initial application

 First start the resource server application of Lab 1.
 If you could not complete the previous Lab yourself then use and start the completed reference application